BatoolMM/R-markdown/_episodes/04-adding-emphasis-symbols-titles.md

 But, know that it is very intuitive.
 Put your math head on, not your programming head.
 If you want to say that a equals b times c, in a programming language you might write something like a = b*c, but in LaTeX you would say $ a = bc $.
 Spaces generally don’t matter in LaTeX; it “understands” your formula and uses rules to determine how to display things.

-> ## Challenge Exercise: let’s add the following text and formula to our data analysis section: 4.2
+> ## Add the following text and formula to our data analysis section
 > (may change)
 >
 > ~~~
-> Exercise: let’s add the following text and formula to our data analysis section:
+> [1] Let’s add the following text and formula to our data analysis section:
 >
 > Using the sampling error formula
 >